devart-dotconnect/dotConnectPostgreSql/connect-postgresql-in-net/README.md

-# How to connect to PostgreSQL and MariaDB in .NET with C#
+# How to connect to PostgreSQL in .NET with C#

 Based on [https://www.devart.com/dotconnect/postgresql/connect-postgresql-in-net.html](https://www.devart.com/dotconnect/postgresql/connect-postgresql-in-net.html)